The Bankrate promise

 When to pay off student loans

-Paying off student loans first can take some time, but for many borrowers, it can relieve a lot of stress and free up more cash for other goals, including investing.
+Paying off student loans before investing can take some time, but for many borrowers, it can relieve a lot of stress and free up more cash for other goals, including investing.
 It can also make your life feel a little less complicated.
 You should consider paying off your student loans if you have high interest rates, you have an unpredictable cash flow or you’re looking to remove debt from your finances.

 - You’ll save money in interest.